SQL For NoSQL

 The question arises, why are databases that support the document data model almost insisting on providing a non-SQL query interface?
 Some started to add SQL support, but those implementations appear as if they are an afterthought without the attempt of being fully compliant or complete wrt.
 SQL as a language and the existing standards of it.

 I got curious and launched a research effort of extending SQL supporting the JSON-based document data model specifically.
 My progress and findings are reported here in detail: https://realprogrammer.wordpress.com.
 As it turns out, support for the document data model fits quite naturally into the SQL language (where "S" stands for structured, not relational).

 When designing a query language, its semantics is defined in context of a data model.
-In this context one fundamental design question is enfocing a document schema or not.
+In this context one fundamental design question is: should a document schema be enforced or not?
 For example, do all documents in a collection have to be of the same schema (in terms of structure and data types)?
-In my research I opted for not forcing documents to follow a defined schema and that puts interesting requirements on the SQL extension to support JSON documents which are worthwile addressing, also from a genereal data schema perspective, as each document can be of a different structure.
+In my research I opted for not forcing documents to follow a defined schema and that puts interesting requirements on the SQL language extension in order to support JSON documents which are worthwile addressing, also from a general data schema perspective, as each document can be of a different structure.

 Business Rule Computing